farstarinc/puppet-module-monit/README.md

 Usage
 -----

-To install and configure Monit, import the module:
+To install and configure Monit, include the module:

-    import monit
+    include monit

-You can override defaults in the Monit config by importing the module with this special syntax:
+You can override defaults in the Monit config by including the module with this special syntax:

-    class { monit: admin => "eivind@uggedal.com" }
+    class { monit: admin => "eivind@uggedal.com", interval => 30 }

-Setting up monitoring of processes is done with the `monit::site` resource:
+Setting up monitoring of processes is done with the `monit::site` resource.
+Note that the name needs to be the same as an init script in `/etc/init.d`:

     monit::monitor { "sshd":
       pidfile => "/var/run/sshd.pid",